Morocco's Silver Town: The Essential Travel Guide to Tiznit

 Best Tiznit hotel for families

 Located just a stone’s throw from the souk, this mid-range Tiznit hotel is a great choice for families with its triple and quadruple rooms.
-Each room at Maison du Soleil showcases traditional architecture, complete with wrought-iron beds and soothing colour schemes.
+Each room at Maison du Soleil showcases traditional design elements and soothing colour schemes, not to mention wrought-iron beds.
 While some have private bathrooms, the more affordable rooms have shared facilities.

 "The place is absolutely amazing, especially with a wonderful staff that makes it even more amazing.” - Abdelkebir (read more reviews here)